Andaroth/First-Perso-Symfony/README.md

 I'm following [OpenClassroom's Symfony course](https://openclassrooms.com/courses/developpez-votre-site-web-avec-le-framework-symfony/), feeling free to take some liberties.

 Work in progress is in this folder.

+### The Front-End

+I'm keeping copying html files from a BeCode's group project, which is now in Symfony too (So I can say that I can 'project to Symfony' and 'Symfony to project' lol).
+[The group's repo is here](https://github.com/Andaroth/fil-rouge-Folo-The-Source) if you want to check our group's commits.

+#### Twig

+Using twig in Symfony is awesome.
+I really like the way it works, it's much easier to make and include little components with parameters this way.
+I feel like I like it, it's like an ideal front-end taste's extension I'd be looking for for years.

 ## About me
 Always learning web developer.
 You can check [my website](https://axelfiolle.be) for more projects.